NavneetRathore07/Attrition-Dashboard-Power-BI/README.md

 ### Interactivity
 - **Buttons for Department Filtering**: Instead of using slicers, **buttons** are used to allow users to switch between different departments.
 These buttons help to focus the analysis on specific departments, offering tailored insights for each one.

-### Insights & Recommendations
-- The dashboard also includes **text boxes** highlighting key findings, such as the age group most prone to leaving, departments with the highest attrition rates, and insights based on employee income and tenure.
-- **Recommendations** are provided based on the analysis, suggesting potential areas for HR intervention.

 ## Tools & Technologies Used